zahrabeng/mark-nodejs-proj--my-little-server/README.md

 You will need to manually confirm this through visiting `localhost:4000` in your browser.
 You can also visit some different endpoints which are defined, e.g. `localhost:4000/current-time`.

+You can close the server with `Ctrl + C` in the terminal where it is running.
+(If the server is not running - either because you have not yet started it or you have closed it - then trying to access `localhost:4000` will give you a connection failure.)

 ## Exercise 2: Reading, understanding and documenting

 **Success criterion:** a document which outlines how you think this Express server works.
 You don't have to achieve a theory which explains 100%, but you should strive to explain as much as possible.